 - Step 6: Follow the on-screen instruction to update the driver and reboot your system.

 Many people have reported getting gateway issues after rolling out to the newest driver for their network adapters, especially if they are using any static IP.
-If you also face similar issues, just follow our complete guide to fix the “Default gateway is not available” error in Windows.
+If you also face similar issues, just follow our complete guide to fix the “Obtain IP Address” error in Windows.

 4. Use The Latest Version Of Minecraft